Website icon Xpert.Digital

 🌟 Modern technology and quality improvements

-Additionally, improvements in technology and food processing have significantly increased the quality and variety of frozen foods offered.
+Furthermore, improvements in technology and food processing have significantly increased the quality and variety of frozen foods available.
 Modern frozen products are often of high quality and taste fresh.

-🏢 The German Frozen Institute (dti)
+🏢 The German Frozen Food Institute (dti)

 📏 Standards and quality assurance

-The dti advocates for standards in the frozen food industry and promotes communication and the exchange of information between the various players.
+The dti advocates for standards in the frozen food industry and promotes communication and the exchange of information between the various stakeholders.
 This helps to ensure the quality and safety of frozen products in Germany.

 📈 Booming frozen food industry